bradjacobs/excel-to-csv/README.md

 Most cases below appear to be pretty rare (subjectively)

-* Sometimes simple numeric values will be returned in a decimal format (and vice versa).
-    * i.e. expected "7" but got "7.0" or expected "7.00" but got "7"
 * Sometimes 'zero' and 'blank' can get mixed up.
     * i.e. expected "" but got "0.0"
 * Advanced parser can throw an exception if encounters a cell without a CellReference